 How is this grant reviewed?

 All applications will be reviewed by State Library of Ohio staff.
 If the application adequately addresses all elements of the grant requirements, the application will be recommended for funding.
-(If more proposals are eligible for funding than there are funds available, priority will be given to smaller libraries, rural libraries, and libraries in areas with high rates of poverty.)
+(If more proposals are eligible for funding than there are funds available, priority will be given to institutions who are not already contributors to Ohio Digital Network, then to smaller libraries, rural libraries, and libraries in areas with high rates of poverty.)
 The LSTA Department is willing to review draft responses up to 10 days prior to proposal due date.
 Draft responses may be submitted to LSTA@library.ohio.gov; typically, feedback is provided within 3-5 business days.

 Who should I contact for questions about this grant?

 Questions on the grant or LSTA grant process should be addressed to LSTA Coordinator, Cindy Boyden at LSTA@library.ohio.gov, 800-686-1532, or 614-644-6863.

 Questions regarding the Metadata Requirements for ODN/DPLA should be addressed to Penelope Shumaker email@example.com.

 - Describe the current status of your institution’s collection(s)?
 Explain if the collection is digitized, level of metadata, etc. (250 words max)

 - What Digital Asset Management System(s) does your institution use (e.g. CONTENTdm, Omeka)?
 Does this system have OAI-PMH capabilities, and do staff know how to enable or install them with plug-ins, etc. (e.g. Omeka requires an OAI-PMH plug-in).
 (150 words max)